 - While transporting a passenger who is under 12 years old

 If any of these aggravating circumstances are present, the minimum period of incarceration is doubled and the service of that minimum sentence becomes mandatory without the possibility of early release.

 Kentucky’s Implied Consent Statute

-That is right, the officer just told you that you agreed to his test without even knowing about it.
-Now, you can refuse this test, but then it would not be a very good implied law if you can refuse without any consequences.
-Refusing to submit to a test of your breath, blood, or urine (this is not the portable breath test), will impose civil, criminal, and evidentiary consequences.
-The civil consequence is that your license to drive will be suspended pre-trial (at the time of arraignment) if you refuse.
+That is right: The officer just told you that you agreed to his test without even knowing about it.
+Now, you can refuse this test, but then, it would not be a very good implied law if you can refuse without any consequences.
+Refusing to submit to a test of your breath, blood or urine (this is not the portable breath test) will impose civil, criminal and evidentiary consequences.
+The civil consequence is that your license to drive will be suspended pretrial (at the time of arraignment) if you refuse.
 Additionally, your refusal may be used against you at trial as evidence of your having violated the DUI statute.
 Finally, your refusal is an aggravator (if this is your second or greater DUI charge within 10 years), which means that the minimum period of incarceration is doubled if you are convicted.

 You Need To Make A Serious Decision

 Many officers, after leaving the academy, do not continue to improve their DUI enforcement training.
-This is important because DUI in Kentucky is fundamentally about officer training.
+This is important because DUI testing in Kentucky is fundamentally about officer training.
 When an officer does not follow their training, it increases your chances of successfully fighting the charges.